 Celebrate the Petaluma River as the centerpiece of the City’s ecology, heritage, and recreation.

-Preserve and enhance Petaluma’s historic assets and districts as they contribute to the city’s distinct identity and character.
+Preserve historic railroad tracks and facilities as tangible connections to our identity.

-Allow for the evolution of the city while celebrating the history and preserving the historic resources that provide character and identity.
+Preserve, enhance, and celebrate Petaluma’s historic assets and districts as they contribute to the city’s distinct identity and character.

-Require that the design of infill development complement, respect, and honor the historic context of the city and individual neighborhoods.
+Require that the design of infill development complement, respect, and honor the historic context of the city and individual neighborhoods while not building false imitations.

-In historic districts and adjacent to historic buildings, adapt and reuse historic buildings and add new, context-sensitive buildings.
+In historic districts and adjacent to historic buildings, adapt and reuse historic buildings, add new, context-sensitive buildings, and allow for the evolution of the city.

 Recognize and celebrate the diversity of cultures in Petaluma through events and culturally sensitive communication.